 Some kids with their creative toys

 We were lazy getting away the next morning; there is something about getting into wet clothes which is just not appealing in any way.
 But we did get away after a few strong local coffees, sweet tea and some bread.
 It was only 140km down to Mizan Teferi, the last proper town on our route, and we arrived at lunch time.
+You can also take Your Coffee and Tea on the go while you explore the surroundings.
 After looking around a bit we decided to spend the night as we weren’t sure what food and accommodation options we get south of here, plus we had moved every day since leaving Axum 7 days beforehand and we were in need of an easy day.

 The road south to Mizan Teferi.
 A group of guys came by on horseback during a fluids stop.